 Whether you want to study engineering, health professions, communications, business or applied sciences, our degree programs provide the cross-disciplinary skills to prepare you for the workforce and/or graduate studies.

 Submitting an application is the best way to start the journey toward officially joining the Oregon Tech family.
 It’s important to keep our deadlines in mind, as well as our academic requirements.
-Beginning with first-year applications for the 2021-2022 academic year, submitting test scores will be optional.
+Effective Fall 2021, standardized test scores such as ACT, SAT, SAT II, AP, or IB are not required.
 Learn more about our application process.

 In Oregon, you’ll find our traditional, residential campus in Klamath Falls; our Portland-Metro campus in Wilsonville; and a dental hygiene partnership with Chemeketa Community College in Salem.
 In Washington, the university offers degrees to employees of Boeing.
 You can also earn your degree from anywhere through Oregon Tech Online.
 Explore our campuses.